 I have significant expertise in qualitative methods and qualitative analysis, as well as in qualitative evidence synthesis ( particularly meta-ethnography).
-I have a growing interest in new forms of data visualisation of qualitative data and more participatory qualitative methods ( photovoice, walking interviews, thought bubbles, timelines, body mapping).
+I have a growing interest in new forms of data visualisation of qualitative data and in more participatory qualitative methods ( photovoice, walking interviews, thought bubbles, timelines, body mapping).

 Prior to working in Academia, I worked for over a decade for various international development organisations in the UK, including as a programmes officer for the UKNC for UNESCO.